jmtsuji/rotary/README.md

 Very Important Parameters:

 - `flye_input_mode`: set to "nano-hq" if your reads have <= 5% error rate; otherwise use "nano-raw"
-- `medaka_model`: set this parameter to match the flow cell version / basecalling model you used to generate the long reads.
-See details in the [Medaka Github repo's "Models" section](https://github.com/nanoporetech/medaka#models)
+- `medaka_model`: The medaka model is determined automatically by default.
+However, the user must manually specify the medaka model for older nanopore datasets, which do not contain basecaller versions in their FASTQ file headers.
+The specified medaka model must match the flow cell version / basecalling model you used to generate the long reads.
+See details in the [Medaka Github repo's "Models" section (https://github.com/nanoporetech/medaka#models).
 - "Post-polishing contig filter" section: set the min depth and coverage you would like for a contig to be kept (more info in that section of the YAML file)